Top 50 HTML Interview Questions and Answers

 44. How can you ensure accessibility in HTML documents?

-• Use semantic HTML elements to provide a clear document structure and meaningful content hierarchy.
+• Use semantic HTML elements to provide a logical structure and meaningful content hierarchy.

-• Use ARIA (Accessible Rich Internet Applications) attributes to enhance accessibility for interactive elements and widgets.
+• Leverage ARIA (Accessible Rich Internet Applications) attributes to enhance accessibility for complex interactive elements.

-• Test with screen readers and other assistive technologies to identify and address accessibility issues.
+• Regularly test your pages with screen readers and other assistive technologies to identify and resolve accessibility issues.

 45. What are the best practices for optimizing web page performance in terms of HTML?

-• We can combine CSS and JavaScript files to minimize HTTP requests.
-For that purpose image sprites can be used and optimization of asset delivery.
+• Combine CSS and JavaScript files to reduce HTTP requests, using image sprites for efficient asset delivery.

-• Removing unnecessary white spaces, comments, and duplicate attributes helps in optimizing the HTML markup.
+• Remove unnecessary white spaces, comments, and duplicate attributes to minimize HTML file size.

 46. Explain the differences between client-side rendering (CSR) and server-side rendering (SSR) in the context of web applications.